-Kelly defined a log-optimal gambling strategy by applying the law of large numbers to the factor (a random variable) by which Alice's wealth grows in a gamble.
+Kelly defined a log-optimal gambling strategy by applying the law of large numbers can be applied to the logarithm of the factor (a random variable) by which Alice's wealth grows in a gamble.
 Thus, one can loosely claim that Alice's wealth is an exponential function of the number of gambles [9].
-(We define this more precisely in the expanded version.)
+(We define this more precisely later.)
 This approach has been developed further with the side information (or a helper) in Ref.
 [4].

-The exponent (or the doubling rate if the base of the logarithm is 2) is a function of payoffs that the casino owner, Charlie, offers for each outcome, outcome probability distribution, and Alice's strategy.
+The exponent is a function of payoffs that the casino owner, Charlie, offers for each outcome, outcome probability distribution, and Alice's strategy.
 When we optimise the strategy under certain conditions, then the entropy (Shannon or von Neumann) appears in the exponent.